mpsterprod/Blender-CSGO-Rigger/README.md

 install Blender Source Tool

 # Setup
-Open Blender preferences/addons
+* 1 Open Blender preferences/addons
+* 2 click install
-click install, select script .zip/open and activate
+* 3 select script .zip/open and activate
-# xd
+# How it works

+* 1 delete everything from the scene, and leave only the cube
+* 2 select cube and go to object/Exporter QC/SMD to FBX